 No monthly fee together with the ability to earn a 1.5% APY on all balances up to $10,000 (0.5% after) provided you use your debit card 10 times per month AND enroll to receive online statements.
 There is no charge for using other banks’ ATMs, but you will receive a $25 monthly worldwide refund for the surcharge assessed by the owners of these ATMs.

-Simple is an online financial institution associated with The Bancorp Bank.
-The company offers a single checking account product notable for its lack of fees for account overdrafts, insufficient funds and ATM withdrawals at Allpoint’s 55,000 locations.
+Simple is an online financial institution associated with The Bancorp Bank that offers a single checking product notable for its lack of fees.
 This account comes with a couple of caveats.
 For starters, Simple customers can only send checks electronically, which means you won’t get a paper checkbook.
+As a result, it feels more like a prepaid card than a checking account in many respects.
 What’s more, after 180 days of no activity on your account, you will be charged a $5 monthly inactivity fee until the next transaction you make.
 Ultimately, this account — which can be opened with no initial deposit and has no monthly fee — is a great option for cost-conscious consumers.
 It has one of the most straightforward — dare we say, simple — fee structures of all the checking accounts we examined.
 It also offers a lower foreign transaction fee than the Bank of Internet Rewards Checking.
 Finally, Simple leverages an ATM network that is large enough to avoid withdrawal fees.

 For students that travel abroad or even like to shop from foreign merchants, what makes this account truly unique is the fact that it does not charge a foreign transaction fee and will reimburse ALL ATM surcharges worldwide.
 In other words, you can use any ATM around the world for free.
 The only caveat, is that the Charles Schwab Bank’s High Yield Investor Checking Account is automatically linked with a Schwab brokerage account, but that should not be a reason to dismiss the offer.
 Neither account has a minimum balance requirement or monthly fees.